Mucking Flats and Marshes

 The site is an extensive stretch of mudflats, saltmarsh and the sea wall, on the eastern side of the River Thames.
 Wildfowl and waders feed and roost on the site, with internationally important numbers of ringed plover, and nationally significant shelducks, grey plovers, dunlins, black-tailed godwits and redshanks.
 Plants include the nationally scarce golden samphire, and invertebrates the rare spider baryphyma duffeyi.

 The Thames Estuary Path goes through the site.

+Land ownership

+All land within Mucking Flats and Marshes SSSI is owned by the local authority.